srsxnsh/nimbsh/docs/README.md

 ![nimbsh logo](assets/logo_transparent.svg)

-## A simple, modular shell built in Nim.
+## A simple shell built in Nim.

-Nimbsh is a simple, open source OS shell that allows users to pick and choose different `modules` of commands to extend the shell's functionality.
+Nimbsh is a simple, open source OS shell with all the functionality under the sun!

 > Nimbsh is still in development.
 Some sections of this site are incomplete.